Waztom/xchem-CAR/README.md

 `sudo chown -R YOUR_NAME_HERE xchem-CAR/`

 Another error which cropped up was a Value Error.
-To solve this try creating a "logs/logfile.logs" file in /workspace/CAR/logs using the `mkdir` command in the Linux terminal
+To solve this try creating a "logs/logfile.logs" file in /workspace/CAR/logs.
+If this directory does not exist use the `mkdir` command in the Linux terminal

 Try running the "Time to Launch" code again.